Richard H. Fallon Jr.: Academic career

 After clerking, Fallon joined the Harvard Law School faculty in 1982, became a full professor with tenure in 1987, and taught until his death in 2025.
 He worked mainly in the areas of constitutional law (especially the First Amendment) and federal courts.
 During his tenure, he held several endowed chairs.
-In 2005, Fallon was named Ralph S. Tyler, Jr. Professor of Constitutional Law, succeeding Laurence Tribe.
+In 2005, Fallon was named Ralph S. Tyler Jr. Professor of Constitutional Law, succeeding Laurence Tribe.
 He later became the Joseph Story Professor of Law.
 In addition to teaching at Harvard Law School, he offered a course in the government department at Harvard College, where he was an affiliate professor of government.

 Fallon's legal scholarship addressed various issues of constitutional interpretation, especially in the area of federal courts doctrine.
 By the time of his death, he had published more than 100 scholarly works.
-Among his scholarly works were two prominent casebooks: the Hart and Wechsler federal courts casebook, which he edited the fourth through seventh editions (and various supplements) with scholars including David Shapiro, Daniel Meltzer, Amanda Tyler, John F. Manning, Jack Goldsmith, James Pfander and William Baude; and a constitutional law casebook that he co-edited with, among others, Michael Dorf, Frederick Schauer, and Sherif Girgis.
+Among them were two prominent casebooks: the Hart and Wechsler federal courts casebook, which he edited the fourth through seventh editions (and various supplements) with scholars including David Shapiro, Daniel Meltzer, Amanda Tyler, John F. Manning, Jack Goldsmith, James Pfander and William Baude; and a constitutional law casebook that he co-edited with, among others, Michael Dorf, Frederick Schauer, and Sherif Girgis.

 Fallon's constitutional scholarship advanced a practical, doctrinal approach to understanding the Constitution—one that recognized a role for judges to avoid intolerable or "unacceptable" outcomes, but that nonetheless constrained judges to pursue predictable outcomes through consistent methods that formed coherent doctrine.
 For example, these views led him—in his scholarship on federal courts—to advance what he called an "equilibration thesis": the idea that judges (consciously or otherwise) balance concerns about justiciability, substantive legal rights, and available remedies to develop a "single, overall, mutually interconnected and reciprocally influencing package" that is, in some measure, optimal.